allan-bonadio/content/files/en-us/web/javascript/reference/global_objects/promise/finally/index.md

 Like `then()` and `catch()`, it immediately returns an equivalent {{jsxref("Promise")}} object, allowing you to chain calls to another promise method, an operation called _composition_.

-This helps to avoid duplicating code in both the promise's {{jsxref("Promise.then", "then()")}} and {{jsxref("Promise.catch", "catch()")}} handlers.
+This lets you avoid duplicating code in both the promise's {{jsxref("Promise.then", "then()")}} and {{jsxref("Promise.catch", "catch()")}} handlers.

 {{EmbedInteractiveExample("pages/js/promise-finally.html", "taller")}}